-As a new visitor, you really can’t come to this city without starting in the historic part of town.
+There is so much history in Philadelphia, Pennsylvania!
 Much of this area near 5th and Market is actually designated a national historic park.
 The cobblestone streets, old colonial buildings and people dressed up in old-timey garb make these blocks of the city so charming and inspiring.
 On top of that, you can take a jog through the paths and pretend you are Nicolas Cage in National Treasure (which was filmed in this area).

 1. Liberty Bell

-- See the iconic symbol of Philly and here the story behind its famed crack.
+See the iconic symbol of Philly and hear the story behind its famed crack.
 No tickets are required, but there is a security screening and sometimes the wait can be long.

 2. Independence Hall